be-ns/event_fraud/README.md

 2. `Previous Payouts` : `-8.3` - (using scaled data) - Implies that the previous payouts (number of events the host has held) were negatively correlated (decreased payouts means increased probability of fraud)

 Our most important features for Gradient Boosting Classifier:
-1. `Tickets Left` : The number of unsold tickets (`available tickets minus tickets sold`) was the strongest feature of predicting fraud.
+1. `Tickets Left` : The number of unsold tickets (`available tickets minus tickets sold`) was the strongest fraud predictor.
-2. `Body Length` : The length that an advertisement was run for the event was the second most important
+2. `Body Length` : The length that of the advertisement text for the event was our second-best predictor.

 _Business Understanding_:
 Ultimately the potentialfor fraud was not simply a yes or no. We decided to use a threshold for business action.
 Since False Negatives (missed fraud) was more risky than False Positives (overly cautious) we wanted to set our initial threshold for action low.
 We used a Profit Curve to estimate the optimal threshold to increase benefits.